levin-riegner/flutter-template/README.md

       > Use `./gradlew signingReport` to view the keys information.
    4. Add ITC Team ID and Appstore App ID to iOS apps.
 4. Clear the README file, keeping only the instructions below the `# FlutterTemplate` section.
+5. Remove the `LICENSE.md` file or update accordingly.
 > ❗️ Ensure that all template variables have been changed by searching `levinriegner` and `template` on the project.

 ## Features